eshbaugh/temp-forecast/readme.md

 service determine the weather forecast for tomorrow in that region.
 The output is another .tsv file that contains histogram data of the frequency of occurrence for each temperature with the range defined by each specific histogram buckets.
-The number of histogram buckets along with the max number of IPs to be checked is configurable from the command line.
+The number of histogram buckets along with the max number of IPs to be processed is configurable from the command line.

 ### Usage
 To except all default values